This article contains affiliate links. If you purchase through our links, we may earn a commission at no extra cost to you.

 - WiFi 6 handles modern device loads with better efficiency than WiFi 5

-- Zigbee hub built in for basic smart home device support
+- Built-in Zigbee hub for smart home device support

 Cons

-- Dual-band only — no dedicated backhaul means more interference in dense device environments
+- Dual-band only — shared backhaul means more interference under heavy load